-These steps are described in detail starting with the discussion at "Creating a Connection Pool" further below.
+These steps are described in detail starting with the discussion in "Creating a Connection Pool" on page 86.
 Before going to that section, however, you should become familiar with the design principles behind the Logon Component (and also the Logon Connection).
 We'll start with the Logon Component, since it's impossible to create a Logon Connection without using a Logon Component.